Skip to main content

 Get your API key

-In Brew, go to Settings → API and click Generate Key.
+In Brew, go to Settings → API and click Create API Key.
 Give it a descriptive name like “Production App”.
-All API requests require authentication using your API key as a Bearer token:
+All API requests require authentication.
+You can use either header format:

 Authorization: Bearer YOUR_API_KEY